blankg/react-native-devtools-spy/README.md

 Add this package to your react native project to get an extra "Spy" development menu option.
 Clicking the "Spy" button will turn on extra logs:
-1. All MessageQueue messages (messages going over the javascript <-> native bridge).[Currently imlemented for iOS]
+1. All MessageQueue messages (messages going over the javascript <-> native bridge).[Currently implemented for iOS]
 2. All MobX events.
 [Not implemented yet]

 ## Getting started